dbohdan/unflattener/README.md

 How it works
 ============

+Unflattener takes as input images of your object lit by a light source pointing directly at that object from four directions: top, bottom, left and right (we call those images "directionally lit" or "d-lit" — like "d-pad").
+At least one such image is required, a least two (one with light from the top or the bottom, one with light from the left or the right) are highly recommended.

+Unflattener is written in Python and requires the libraries [NumPy](http://www.numpy.org/) and [PIL](http://www.pythonware.com/products/pil/) to work.
+Python programs can access its functionality directly by importing the `NormalMap` class from the module `unflattener.normalmapgen`.
+Right now Unflattener cannot do dynamic lighting previews, so you'll need a third-party tool like the [gimp-normalmap](https://code.google.com/p/gimp-normalmap/) plugin for [GIMP](http://www.gimp.org/) for that.

+This project was inspired by [Sprite Lamp](http://snakehillgames.com/spritelamp/).

 The core algorithm is explained in a (rather lengthy) comment in the method `NormalMap.create_from_images` in `normalmapgen.py`.
 You'll find some tips on how the input artwork should look in the same comment.